- General Concepts

 Using a graph on this basis makes it possible to identify multiple levels of employee engagement:

-A worker, however, that feels appreciated (e.g. by recognizing a job well done) will experience a sense of achievement and will be better motivated to keep on performing.
-This form of motivation is internal (intrinsic) – it relies heavily on pride and self-esteem, and will have a much more lasting effect than any external motivator can ever hope to have.
+A worker, however, who feels appreciated (e.g. by recognizing a job well done) will experience a sense of achievement and will be better motivated to keep on performing.
+This form of motivation is internal (intrinsic) – it relies heavily on pride and self-esteem and will have a much more lasting effect than any external motivator can ever hope to have.

 Both factors are key components of employee engagement.
 Basic hygiene factors must be met to ensure employee satisfaction and retention.
 An employee must also feel motivated in order to perform at a high level.
 Hygiene factors are easier to identify and improve.
 Specific motivation factors differ for each employee and are most influenced by the employee’s supervisor.
 The manager needs to understand what drives each of his or her employees and create the circumstances for them to perform at their best.